CLCStriders/striders/_posts/2018-04-07-friday-evening-track-sessions.md

 **What do I need?** Your own timing device as you will time your own recoveries (a simple digital watch is fine and a drink.

-Please note that these sessions may occasionally be subject to change; keep an eye on our Members&#8217; Facebook page.
+Please note that these sessions may occasionally be subject to change; keep an eye on our Members' Facebook page.

 Current dates booked: April 13, 20, 27, May 4, 25.